Parsl/parsl/docs/devguide/design.rst

 However, we lose the parallel evaluation of every statement in a script.
 The thesis is that what we lose is minimal and will not affect 95% of our workflows.
 This is not yet substanciated.

+Please note that there are two Swift languages: `Swift/K <http://swift-lang.org/main/>` and `Swift/T <http://swift-lang.org/Swift-T/index.php>`_ .
+These have diverged in syntax and behavior.
+Swift/K is designed for grids and clusters runs the java based `Karajan <https://wiki.cogkit.org/wiki/Karajan>`_ (hence, /K) execution framework.
+Swift/T is a completely new implementation of Swift/K for high-performance computing.
+Swift/T uses Turbine(hence, /T) and and
+`ADLB <http://www.mcs.anl.gov/project/adlb-asynchronous-dynamic-load-balancer>` runtime libraries for highly scalable dataflow processing over MPI, without single-node bottlenecks.

 Parallel Evaluation
 ^^^^^^^^^^^^^^^^^^^

-In Swift, every statement is evaluated in parallel.
+In Swift (K&T), every statement is evaluated in parallel.

 .. code-block:: c